KevinCurtisDev/Jessica_webapp/README.md

 ## Difficulties

 The most challenging area in building this web app was striking a good balance between design and following what Jessica (the poet the site is designed for) wanted to display.
 An other challenging area was cache management when using the service worker.
-THis is an area of the site that still needs improvement.
+This is an area of the site that still needs improvement.

 ## Further Enhancements